-- 188. The weather radar, the storm detection system and meteorological stations will comply with technical and operational specifications and requirements stipulated by the corresponding national authorities, DMC in Chile and INAMHI in Ecuador.
+- 188. The weather radar, The storm detection system and hydrological and meteorological stations will comply with technical and operational specifications and requirements stipulated by the corresponding national authorities, DMC in Chile and INAMHI in Ecuador.
 This will ensure that the equipment comply with required specifications and is integrated into the national weather monitoring systems. - 189.
 To ensure compliance, interinstitutional agreements will be signed.
-The signature of these agreements will be a pre-requisite before purchasing the radar, the storm detection system and the meteorological stations. - a.
+The signature of these agreements will be a pre-requisite before purchasing the radar, the storm detection system service, and the meteorological stations. - a.
 In Chile, an agreement will be signed between MOP (who will operate and maintain the meteorological stations), DMC (who will operate the storm detection system) and ONEMI to establish operational procedures, information flow, and to guarantee that the information is expedited to the national weather forecast and early warning systems. - b.
-In Ecuador, an agreement will be signed between GADPE (who will operate and maintain the radar and meteorological stations) and INAMHI to establish operational procedures, information flow, and to guarantee that the information from the radar and meteorological stations is expedited to the national weather forecast and early warning systems. - 190.
-The information from meteorological monitoring will feed the early warning systems within the existing operational framework and institutional arrangements. - a.
-In Chile, DMC and MOP will feed the data to ONEMI within the framework of the National Plan for Civil Protection (Decree 156 of 2002) which includes the Communal Committees for Civil Protection and Emergency and the COEs of Antofagasta and Taltal. - b.
-In Ecuador, GADPE will feed the information to INAMHI and SGR within the framework of the national integrated system which includes the municipal and provincial Risk Management Committees and COEs.
+In Ecuador, an agreement will be signed between GADPE (who will operate and maintain the radar and meteorological stations) and with INAMHI to establish operational procedures, information flow, and to guarantee that the information from the radar and meteorological stations is expedited to the national weather forecast and early warning systems. - 190.
+The information from meteorological monitoring will feed the early warning systems within the existing operational framework and institutional arrangements.

-&lt;sup>71 The catalogue is found at http://suia.ambiente.gob.ec/catalogo\ambiental;jsessionid=TXc7k+eULLCzbtscHz6RsykX
+76 The catalogue is found at http://suia.ambiente.gob.ec/catalogo_ambiental;jsessionid=TXc7k+eULLCzbtscHz6RsykX